Transparency of the Regulatory System

 There is no history of expropriation in Sierra Leone.
 The Constitution authorizes the government to expropriate property only when it is necessary in the interests of national defense, public safety, order, morality, town and country planning, or the public benefit or welfare.
 In such cases, the Constitution guarantees the prompt payment of adequate compensation, with a right of access to a court or another independent authority to consider legality, determine the amount of compensation, and ensure prompt payment.

-Sierra Leone has been a party to the ICSID Convention since 1966.
-Sierra Leone is not a party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention).
+Sierra Leone has been a party to the International Convention on the Settlement of Investment Dispute (ICSID) since 1966, but not a party to the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention).
 Section 13 of the Arbitration Act 1960 allows foreign arbitral awards to be registered in Sierra Leonean courts and enforced in the same manner as a domestic judgment or court order.
 However, registration of foreign arbitral awards is not automatic but instead left to the discretion of the presiding judge.

 Investor-State Dispute Settlement